Kamil-chmielewski-ariane/hedera-shadowing-smart-contract-comparison/README.md

 ### Smart contract comparison and transaction details
 Checks all transaction details and comparing smart contract slots values.
 The app listen a websocket on 8005 port

+## Before running this app, make sure Hedera local node is running

-#### Docker - run both apps
+## Docker - for both apps
 ``docker compose up -d``

 ## Creating logs
 The Hedera shadowing smart contract comparison is creating logs for the smart contract details and created hedera transaction details
-- Hedera transaction details -> It adds a index for each file every +500000 transactions
+- Hedera transaction details (It adds a index for each .csv file every 500000 transactions)
 - Smart contract compare errors
 - All contract details